Deokishisu/FRLG-Plus/FAQ.md

 There are 246 Pokémon available in the hack without trading.
 This hack does not add any new Pokémon that were not available in Generation III.
 To complete the National Dex, trade with the vanilla games.
 This is not a 386 hack, and not all Pokémon will be obtainable without trading.

 ### Can you change wild Pokémon availability/levels?
 Can you put *x* Pokémon in *y* map?
 Will you add more Pokémon in the future?
-One of the goals of this hack is to make every Pokémon available to the player legal in Gen 3.
+One of the goals of this hack is to make every Pokémon available to the player legal in Generation III.
 This means that modifying existing Pokémon encounters or adding new Pokémon to existing encounter tables would make illegal Pokémon obtainable.
-There are new Pokémon available that were not in FireRed and LeafGreen originally, but they have been painstakingly implemented in such a way as to maintain their Gen 3 legality.
+There are new Pokémon available that were not in FireRed and LeafGreen originally, but they have been painstakingly implemented in such a way as to maintain their Generation III legality.

-Adding more Pokémon in the future would require finding ways to make them legal in Gen 3, and for the remaining roster of Pokémon there aren't ways to do that while still having it make sense.
+Adding more Pokémon in the future would require finding ways to make them legal in Generation III, and for the remaining roster of Pokémon there aren't ways to do that while still having it make sense.
 If you want more Pokémon, trade with vanilla.

 ### Is there a list of wild encounter tables?
 Yes, however it is not well-organized.
 [The link is here](https://github.com/Deokishisu/FRLG-Plus/blob/master/src/data/wild_encounters.h).